 6.1.3.
 Micro front end

 The idea of developing a micro front end is to build a web application as a set of independent functions and components built by independent teams.
 When all components and functions are hosted on a UI Shell, the end-user experience will be seamless.

 6.1.4.
 Technological Stack

 Choosing a SaaS application technology stack is like choosing the building materials required for a physical structure.
-The technology stack is a tool used to create a web application and run it.
+A technology stack is a tool used to create a web application and run it.

 Obviously, cloud SaaS needs a powerful and simple programming language to meet today’s development needs.